flip100coins/Writing/_yd/Book reviews/Gone with the wind review.md

-Reading a book is like throwing a dice, the result from your action depends upon yourself and the object.
+Reading a book is like throwing a dice, the result from your action depends upon yourself, the object and luck.